Lifting Galois sections along torsors: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank Amaury Thuillier and Angelo Vistoli for discussions and the ENS Lyon for hospitality during a visit of the third author.
-Merry \TeX-thanks to Tom\'a\v{s} Hejda for solving our bibtex issue with \cite{sga1}.
+We would also like to thank the referees for their careful reading of our text and their suggestions that helped to improve the exposition.